v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

-We note that the program has crashed, and we have overwritten the stack with all `A`, which indicates that it is indeed vulnerable to buffer overflow.
+We note that the program has crashed, and we have overwritten `rsp` with all `A`, which indicates that it is indeed vulnerable to buffer overflow.

-The reason the `RIP` was not overflowed (technically it was, as we saw in the above screenshot, but there's more to it), is because the AAAAAAAA (0x4141414141414141) is considered a non-canonical memory address, or, in other words, 0x4141414141414141 is a 64-bit wide address and current CPUs prevent applications and OSes to use 64-bit wide addresses.
+The reason the `rip` was not overflowed (technically it was, as we saw in the above screenshot, but there's more to it), is because the AAAAAAAA (0x4141414141414141) is considered a non-canonical memory address, or, in other words, 0x4141414141414141 is a 64-bit wide address and current CPUs prevent applications and OSes to use 64-bit wide addresses.
 Instead, the highest memory addresses programs can use are 48-bit wide addresses and they are capped to 0x00007FFFFFFFFFFF.
 This is done to prevent the unnecessary complexity in memory address translations that would not provide much benefit to the OSes or applications as it's very unlikely they would ever need to use all of that 64-bil address space.

-To know exactly at what point we are going to overwrite `RIP` we are going to create a pattern of `700` as before, so we resend it replacing the A's with our pattern.
+To know exactly at what point we are going to overwrite `rip` we are going to create a pattern of `700` as before, so we resend it replacing the A's with our pattern.

 ```bash
 gef➤  pattern create 700